EEOC Files A Lawsuit Against United Airlines for Religious Discrimination

 Title VII of the Civil Rights Act of 1964, prohibits employers from discriminating against individuals because of their religion.
 This also includes job-segregation, such as preventing religious employees from working in positions where they have to interact with customers due to business worries.
 Additionally, the law also states that employers must accommodate the religious beliefs and practices of employees, “unless doing so would cause more than a minimal burden on the operation of the employer’s business.”
 New York State not only enforces this law but also passed a statewide bill that amends the New York State Human Rights Law (NYSHRL).
 The new law makes it unlawful for employers to “impose upon an employee as a condition of retaining employment any terms or conditions that would require that person to violate or forgo sincerely held practice of their religion.”

 Seek Legal Assistance Today

-If you have experienced religious discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City.
+If you have experienced religious discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.